-- Cool down towels in the freezer and then place in your cat’s bed to lie on.
+- Cool down towels in the freezer and then place them in your cat’s bed to lie on.

-- Fill up bottles of water and place in the freezer.
+- Fill up bottles of water and place them in the freezer.
 Once frozen, wrap in towels for your cat to lie next to.

 - Rinse out a balloon, and then fill it with water (don’t overfill it), tie a knot in the top and freeze overnight.
-In the morning, remove the balloon from the ice ball and place in a baking dish for your cat to enjoy.
+In the morning, remove the balloon from the ice ball and place it in a baking dish for your cat to enjoy.